joeatbayes/file2consul/README.md

 ## Build & Setup

+This software has been tested to build on Windows10,  Ubuntu,  MacOS.
+It should run fine on any computer where GO is available.
+GO is only needed at build time, You can distribute the executable file without GO present.

 Install GO compiler which can be downloaded from https://golang.org/dl/

 * Download the repository  using GIT  from command line